Hooton Roberts: History

 The first Earl of Strafford's widow lived at the manor house and, when she died in 1688 at the age of 83, she was buried secretly by torch light in the chancel of the church.
 There is a memorial to her husband at Wentworth Woodhouse, where he was thought to have been buried.
 However, in 1895, when work was being carried out near the altar in St John's, three unknown skeletons were found, one appearing to be headless.
 They were thought to be the Earl, his wife and 16-year-old daughter, who had rickets, as one of the skeletons had signs of this disease.

 Strafford, (1593–1641) from a great Yorkshire family, was chief adviser of Charles I. He was impeached by the Long Parliament and, with the King's reluctant assent, was executed in May 1641 – 'Put not your trust in princes' he exclaimed when he heard of the King's defection.

-Hooton Roberts has a population of 181, increasing to 210 at the 2011 Census.
+Hooton Roberts had a population of 181 in 2001.
+This had increased to 210 at the 2011 Census.